packit/requre/docs/filter_format.rst

 Reverting
 _________
-Requre supports reverting import system back to previous state, when used with ``with`` statement
+Requre supports reverting import system to previous state, when used with ``with`` statement

 - Without reverting